Home improvements in public housing

 Housing SA won’t approve work that would:

-- not meet necessary regulations or legal requirements such as the building code
+- not meet necessary regulations or legal requirements like the building code

-- change the property’s design, such as removing an internal wall
+- change the property’s design or structural integrity, such as removing an internal wall

 - be permanent and have significant removal costs, like an inground swimming pool

-- affect a neighbouring property, such as a security camera that records a neighbour’s property
+- affect a neighbouring property, like security cameras that record another property

-- be Housing SA’s responsibility to carry out, for example, painting, perimeter paving around the property.
+- be Housing SA’s responsibility to carry out, such as perimeter paving or external painting.

 What you'll need